 In the courtroom, the judge has the final say.
 But in mediation, you and your ex control the decisions.
 You’re in the driver’s seat, able to voice your needs and negotiate terms that best serve you.

-Mediation Is Less Confrontational
+Mediation in Divorce Is Less Confrontational

 Courtroom battles can be brutal, but mediation fosters a collaborative environment.
 Instead of opponents, you’re negotiators working toward a common goal.
 This can pave the way for a more amicable post-divorce relationship, which is especially valuable if children are involved.